noobcoder007-exe/Unit-Converter-Project/README.md

 Then comes the Logic of the program on how to start the initial stage ofthe unit converter project.

-DevC/C++ was used as the platform to develop the project.
+DevC/C++ was used as the platform to develop the project, later on it was shifted to VS code.
 Then as the project moved on, I had to build the steps or algorithm on what to show, how the user can select if he/she wants to select temperature, currency or mass.